Georgy Chicherin: Personality

 Chicherin was an eccentric, with obsessive work habits.
 Alexander Barmine, who worked in the People's Commissariat for Foreign Affairs, noted that "Chicherin was a man whose peculiar habits had to be respected.
 His workroom was completely buried in books, newspaper and documents ...
 He used to patter into our room in his shirt sleeves, wearing a large silk handkerchief round his neck and slippers adorned with metal buckles ... which, for comfort's sake, he never troubled to fasten, making a clicking noise on the floor."
 Arthur Ransome noted, in 1919:

 Later life

 In 1930 Chicherin was formally replaced by his deputy, Maxim Litvinov.
 A continuing terminal illness burdened his last years, which forced him away from his circle of friends and active work and led to an early death.
-When Chicherin died in 1936, the official state newspaper Izvestiya summarised his character by describing him as highly educated, an exceptional diplomat and a sophisticated art lover.
+When Chicherin died in 1936, the official state newspaper Izvestia summarised his character by describing him as highly educated, an exceptional diplomat and a sophisticated art lover.

 After his death and until the Khrushchev Thaw, he was rarely mentioned in Soviet literature although he was mentioned in the Soviet Diplomatic Dictionary in an article occupying 52 pages in the 1950 edition, compared with Litvinov's 92 pages and Vyacheslav Molotov's 292 pages.